section-engineering-education/engineering-education/denial-of-service.md

 ### How do you avoid being part of the problem?
 While there is no way to completely avoid becoming a target of a DoS attack, proactive steps can be taken to reduce the effects of an attack on their network.

-- Contact your Internet Service provider - If you find your company is under attack, you should notify your Internet Service Provider as soon as possible to determine if your traffic can be rerouted.
+- Contact your Hosting Provider, Cloud Provider, or Internet Service Provider - If you find your company is under attack, you should notify your Internet Service Provider as soon as possible to determine if your traffic can be rerouted.
 Having a backup ISP is a good idea, too.
 Also, consider services that can disperse the massive DoS traffic among a network of servers.
 That can help render an attack ineffective.
-- Investigate black hole routing - Internet service providers can use “black hole routing.”
+- Investigate black hole routing - Providers can use “black hole routing.”
 It directs excessive traffic into a null route, sometimes referred to as a black hole.
 This can help prevent the targeted website or network from crashing.
 The drawback is that both legitimate and illegitimate traffic is rerouted in the same way.
+- For more granular control than just black-holing, a [scrubbing service](https://security.radware.com/ddos-knowledge-center/ddospedia/scrubbing-center/) is another option.
 - Configure firewalls and routers - Firewalls and routers should be configured to reject bogus traffic.
 Remember to keep your routers and firewalls updated with the latest security patches.
 - Consider front-end hardware - Application front-end hardware that’s integrated into the network before traffic reaches a server can help analyze and screen data packets.
 The hardware classifies the data as a priority, regular, or dangerous as they enter a system.
 It can also help block threatening data.